nchetry/GradientDescent/README.md

 # GradientDescent
 Detailed notes of Gradient Descent

-includes slides in pages form to help illustrate concept in easy to understand terms
+Includes slides in pages form to help illustrate concept in easy to understand terms

-includes Gradient Descent code used in Stanford CS 221 lecture video 1.
+Includes Gradient Descent code used in Stanford CS 221 lecture video 1.
 Added detailed comments and modified code slightly from the original lecture video.